gls21/Dynameta/README.md

 <img src="man/figures/run_models_tab_choose_filters.PNG" width="100%" height="100%">

 * Dynameta will run the model in real-time and produce a forest plot of the results.
 This includes an estimate of the overall effect size of your chosen IUCN threat on biodiversity.
-* You are also able to download the model object (.rds) and a file containing the results summary of the model fitting (.txt).

 <img src="man/figures/run_models_tab_forest_plot.PNG" width="100%" height="100%">